Kew Constabulary

 The Kew Constabulary (formerly the Royal Botanic Gardens Constabulary) is a small, specialised constabulary responsible for policing the Royal Botanic Gardens at Kew in Richmond-upon-Thames, England.

-The constabulary consists of a sworn security manager/chief officer, two section leaders/sergeants, eight constables and four non-sworn operations team members (responsible for CCTV / Control Room / Pass Office).
+The constabulary consists of a sworn security manager/chief officer, two section leaders/sergeants, eight constables and four non-sworn operations team members (responsible for CCTV / the Control Room / the Pass Office).
 As of 2017, the force had 20 members of staff.

 History

 The Kew Constables are attested under section 3 of the Parks Regulation Act 1872.
 Such constables have "in addition to any powers and immunities specially conferred on him by this Act, shall, within the limits of the park of which he is park constable, have all such powers, privileges, and immunities, and be liable to all such duties and responsibilities, as any police constable has within the police area in which such park is situated".
 As a result, constables of this very small constabulary have the powers of constables of the Metropolitan Police within the land belonging to the Royal Botanic Gardens in addition to those powers possessed as a Kew Constable but without being sworn as constables under the legislation applicable to the Metropolitan Police.
 These constables rarely use their police powers and generally perform a patrol and ranger service.

 Kew Gardens is situated within the Metropolitan Police District, and as such, the Metropolitan Police Service is the police force with statutory responsibility for providing policing services to Kew Gardens with any substantial, serious or major policing incidents always being referred to the MPS.
 The Kew Constabulary have no power to instigate proceedings for an offence committed within their jurisdiction via the Prosecution of Offences Act 1985.
 Kew Constabulary do however provide an enhanced policing patrol presence within the parks which the MPS would be unable to provide due to other wider commitments and a good working relationship is maintained between the MPS and the Kew constables.

-The Kew Constabulary are attested under the Parks Regulations 1872, which was amended by the Parks Regulations (Amendment) Act 1974.
+The Kew Constabulary are attested under the Parks Regulation Act 1872, which was amended by the Parks Regulation (Amendment) Act 1974.
 This amendment included the provision to allow for the appointment of Parks Constables for the parks included within the original legislation.